hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 I imagine Parse being useful on it's own should have more active advocacy agenda (something for @greggirwin to consider).

 [15:44:40](#CrW2KlsTErffc8r-2qmBvK_MNB9lqsblKc3kYH5RBSo) <hiiamboris (NOT THIS ONE)>:
-@bubnenkoff should you come around, please tell us how did you discover Parse? Ì†ΩÌ∏â
+@bubnenkoff should you come around, please tell us how did you discover Parse? üòâ

 [15:46:26](#FG3Z23SUezijZ3qQ19HWoN7rb0peHwQKTImUxrtvP_w) <hiiamboris (NOT THIS ONE)>:
 * Thanks!
 That's quite a lot to skip thru to finally find what's you're looking for..